Alan Mogridge

-Alan Mogridge (born 6 November 1963) is a former speedway rider from England.
+Alan John Mogridge (born 6 November 1963) is a former speedway rider from England.

 Speedway career

 Mogridge reached the final of the British Speedway Championship in 2001.
 He rode in the top tier of British Speedway from 1981 to 2006, riding for various clubs.

+He became the captain of Arena Essex Hammers and after leaving them in 1992, he joined Peterborough Panthers.